NathanKewley/Japanese/Grammar/て-form-conjugation.md

 For `な-Adjectives` and `Nouns` `で` is simply appended.

-> [!NOTE]
-> There is a table at the bottom of this page with examples of each and a summary of the rules to conjugate.

 ## Conjugating Verbs

 The way `verbs` conjugate depends on the type of verb.
 For how to identify Verb type please see [verb-types](verb-types.md).